 edX vs Coursera: Course Format

-Course format is a significant parameter when it comes to e-learning platform.
-One must carefully analyze it before choosing before choosing online learning platform.
-Now, let us have a close look at the course format of edX and Coursera.
+Course format is a significant parameter when it comes to e-learning platforms.
+One must carefully analyze it before choosing an online learning platform.
+Now, let us have a close look at the course formats of edX and Coursera.

 Course Format: edX

-There isn’t a huge difference between the course formats of EdX and Coursera.
-Edx delivers its programs digitally with a combination of video and audio lectures, written downloadable materials, exercises, and assignments, and it has various discussion forums where you can talk with other learners and exchange ideas.
+There isn’t a huge difference between EdX’s and Coursera’s course formats.
+EdX delivers its programs digitally with a combination of video and audio lectures, written downloadable materials, exercises, and assignments.
+It also has various discussion forums where you can talk with other learners and exchange ideas.

 Additionally, the courses are further divided into modules to make them easily digestible.